 Monarch offers a wide range of services depending on the needs of each client.
-One of which is the preparation of industrial floors ready for the installation of resinous materials.
+One of which is the preparation of industrial floors ready for the installation of resinous products.

 In most cases, the process of surface preparation for concrete is either to shot blast or diamond grind the surface.
 This is to fully prepare the substrate for a resin installation.
 In some cases, it may even be relevant for shot blasting to be the first process and diamond grinding the second.
 This is after any relevant repairs have taken place.
 Such as the use of resin to fill any cracks or holes which are already on the surface.

 The installation of a resin floor requires experience in both application of products and the correct choice of preparation method.
 When it comes to the different substrate conditions and materials it is always better to seek professional input into the floor preparation.
 The method an technique of preparing a floor can largely affect the appearance of the end finished floor.

 Simply cleaning the floor surface or using acid etching as a method of preparing a floor for resin will not give effective preparation, mechanical preparation is always the best option.
 To achieve a quality finish on a resin installation it is necessary for professional industrial preparation to take place.
 Diamond grinding and shot blasting techniques involve the expert use of specialist machinery.
 Professional training is needed before specialist machinery can be used.

 Shot blasting is one of the methods which prepares a concrete floor ready for an epoxy, polyurethane or polyaspartic (fast cure) resin floor coating.
 Shotblasting is a dust-free operation with self-contained vacuum removal of dust.
 With less dust there is less time needed before the floor can be treated, reducing the time it takes to prepare.
 In instances where an industrial floor preparation is taking place in a manufacturing or production facility, a shorter turn around time can make a huge difference.